utpal-singh/SAnTex/paper.md

 Seismic anisotropy calculations that rely on the integration of textural data obtained by Electron Backscatter Diffraction (EBSD) with experimentally determined elastic stiffness tensors have become standard practice in rock-based geodynamic studies [@bernard_relationships_2019; @boneh_modeling_2015; @chatzaras_effects_2023; @demouchy_microstructures_2019; @jung_effect_2006; @tommasi_microstructures_2014; @vauchez_microstructure_2005].
 While established tools like MTEX [@mainprice_descriptive_2015] allow for robust texture analysis, they rely on stiffness tensors derived under ambient conditions to constrain elastic properties (Figure 1c, d).
 However, first-principles simulations and laboratory experiments reveal that standard reference tensors can significantly deviate from those at deep crustal and mantle conditions [@kumazawa_elastic_1969; @kumazawa_elastic_1969-1; @qian_elasticity_2017; @su_self-consistent_2021; @walker_effect_2012].
 Therefore, seismic properties derived from textural analyses need to integrate the effects of temperature, pressure, and melt.

-Melt characteristics - such as fraction, shape, distribution, and orientation - have well-understood effects on seismic properties (e.g., [@hammond_upper_2000; @kendall_teleseismic_1994; @takei_constitutive_1998]).
+Melt characteristics - such as fraction, shape, distribution, and orientation - have well-understood effects on seismic properties [@hammond_upper_2000; @kendall_teleseismic_1994; @takei_constitutive_1998].
 However, the combined effect of melt and rock texture is less commonly considered [@holtzman_organized_2010; @lee_modeling_2017].
 Functionalities that allow us to estimate how the combination of texture-induced anisotropy and melt affect the elastic properties under varying pressure and temperature have yet to be incorporated into an open-source toolkit.

 To address these gaps, we have developed SAnTex (Seismic Anisotropy from Texture), a free, open-source Python library.
 Built upon open-source libraries such as ORIX [@johnstone_density-based_2020] for orientation analysis, SanTeX provides an accessible platform for the geoscientific community, embodying the principles of free and open science, and promoting reproducibility and transparency.